I’m so excited to share this chalk paint cabinet makeover with you today!

 To help prevent that furniture graveyard look even more, Hubby and I added some DIY plywood shelves that line up with the shelves in the Ikea cabinets, but are painted the same blue/grey chalk paint as the cabinet.
 For the shelves, however, I decided to try brushing on the paint.
 For that application, you have to commit!
 No re-brushing is allowed – you have to work quickly and confidently to avoid streaks or brush marks.
 But it also goes on really well and a little goes a long way so I have tons left (you might have spotted the color because I used it for my mini potted plant ornaments!)

 I found the brackets in the garage and spray painted them white but, in hindsight, we should have sprung for some tougher brackets like the ones in the kitchen.
 I wanted to work with what I had but these light duty brackets mean we can’t really load down the shelves – which might be a wise idea anyway.
 I’ll see how they hold up.
+I’m so proud of how this space came together on a small budget – especially the cool blue marbled floors we made from plywood!

 When we renovate this space for real, we’ll spring for new cabinets, but for now it was so nice to re-purpose and find a home for this random grouping – along with some bits and bobs from the garage.
 I love how my chalk paint cabinet makeover turned out and I’m excited to try chalk paint in future projects.